-As we move towards the end of Romans we see a shift in tone.
+As we move towards the end of Acts we see a shift in tone.
 Until now we have been with Paul as he travels around, telling people about Jesus, and starting or building up churches.

 If this was a movie, we would cue dramatic music.
 Something ominous is coming.
 We join Paul in a room with his friends in Ephesus.
 Dinner remains on the table.
 What before was festive has become significant.